neovarier/advanced_lane_detection/writeup.md

 ###Pipeline (video)

 ####1.
-I used the pipeline the above pipeline on the project video and following is the result:
+I used the above pipeline on the project video and following is the result:

 Here's a [link to my video result](./out_project_final.mp4)